Since May, the markets are rallying and almost back to pre-COVID levels.

 COMMENT to start a conversation.

 DISCLAIMER: This is not financial advice.
-Do your own research before investing in any asset.
+Do your own research before investing.